 Art & Artifacts

-The House’s Office of Art and Archives curates the collection and makes it accessible to the widest possible public.
-Curatorial staff actively collect objects related to the House’s heritage.
-For questions about House art and artifacts, please direct email to email@example.com or call 202-226-1300.
+The Office of Art and Archives cares for the collection and makes it accessible to the widest possible public.
+The House Curator actively collects objects related to the House’s heritage.
+For questions about the House's material culture or donating to the collection, please direct email to email@example.com or call 202-226-1300.